wewerlive/vrrealestatedemo-app/README.md

    - Ensure Xcode is installed (for macOS users).
    - Run `sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer` to set the correct Xcode path.

-5. **WebSocket connection issues**
+5. **Socket.IO client connection issues**
    - Check your internet connection.
-   - Verify that the WebSocket server URL in the `.env` file is correct.
+   - Verify that the Socket.IO server URL in the `.env` file is correct.
+   - Ensure the server is running and accessible.
+   - Check for any CORS issues if connecting from a web client.

 If you encounter any other issues, please check the [Flutter documentation](https://flutter.dev/docs) or open an issue in the project repository.